DZayee/dkn-compute-node/README.md

 ### Profiling

-We would like to profile both CPU and Memory usage.
+We have several profiling methods:

+- CPU
+- Memory
+- Metrics

+#### CPU Profiling

 To create a [flamegraph](https://crates.io/crates/flamegraph) of the application, do: